jyt0532/blackjack/README.md

 #Blackjack simulation

 Should I really split 8-pair against 10?

 Why should I hit 12 against 10?

 Is counting really helps?

 What is the expected return of side bet?

 Seeing is believing.
 You can find all of this answer by yourself.

+#Usage

 It is a simulation tool of blackjack implemented in c++.

-#Usage
+After compile, you can just run it.

+If you want to see the detailed hand one by one, uncomment the MACRO VERBOSE defined in config.cpp
 ```
 > g++ simulation.cpp
 > ./a.out